sd00070/CS6261-Project1-LEGOs/README.md

 ### Why did you tell git to ignore the node_modules directory?
 > The node_modules directory is notorious for being incredibly large.
 Due to the way commits work in git, each iterative commit would grow rapidly in comparison to its predecessor.
 I try to make a lot of commits (I may commit a bit too often), and I do not want to bust the upload size on Moodle.

+### Why did you change the name of the primary branch from "master" to "main"?
+> Github relatively recently changed all of their primary branches to "main."
+In order to match the standard (as I will be hosting the repo on github), I decided it would be best to change it.

 ## Notes to myself

 *nothing*